 Al Rawi & Others v Security Service, Secret Intelligence Service, Attorney General, Foreign & Commonwealth Office, Home Office

-Inquest into the death of L/Cpl Brynin, who was killed in a friendly fire incident in Afghanistan (2017)
+Inquest into the death of Lance Corporal Brynin, who was killed in a friendly fire incident in Afghanistan (2017)

-Inquest of Capt.
-Thomas Clarke, a lynx helicopter pilot killed in crash in Afghanistan (2016)
+Inquest of Captain Thomas Clarke, a Lynx Helicopter Pilot killed in a crash in Afghanistan (2016)

 Nicholas Griffin QC considers the CJEU Watson decision on UK surveillance law.

-He notes that lawyers formally became involved in public inquiries as a spin-off from their normal areas of practice, but 'Increasingly now you get a group of lawyers who have become inquiries specialists.
+He notes that 'Increasingly now you get a group of lawyers who have become inquiries specialists'.